Chris AmatoResearch Scientist

 camato at csail dot mit dot edu

-I am a post-doc in MIT's CSAIL working with Leslie Kaelbling in the Learning and Intelligent Systems group.
+I am a Research Scientist at MIT working with Leslie Kaelbling and the Learning and Intelligent Systems group in CSAIL as well as Jon How and the Aerospace Control Lab in LIDS.
 I have a BA from Tufts University in Clinical Psychology and Philosophy and a BS in Computer Science and Math and a PhD in Computer Science, both from UMass Amherst.
 My research interests include Artificial Intelligence, Reasoning Under Uncertainty, Multi-Agent and Multi-Robot Systems, Game Theory, Machine Learning and Robotics.

 My research explores principled solution methods for single and multiagent systems with stochasticity and partial observability.
 As agents are built for more complex environments, engineering solutions by hand becomes very difficult, while methods based on formal models can automatically generate high quality solutions.
 Also, as more agents are utilized (e.g., robot systems, networks), centralization becomes impossible or will perform poorly due to communication cost, latency or noise.
 Decentralized methods that can not only determine how to best use partial information, but also coordinate while optimizing communication have strong advantages.
 My research seeks to develop fundamental theory as well as scalable algorithms that are applicable in real-world systems such as multi-robot navigation and surveillance problems.